General Advice for Buying a Maine Coon

-Avoid breeders that offer kittens at a very cheap price, example: kittens under $1500.
-Under these prices are either scams or something is not quite right with the lines: "health issues are a serious concern at that point, vet costs add up and you can call around in your area and ask what vets charge per procedure and see why these prices are not right (you don't want a sick kitten) and it adds up really fast.
+Avoid breeders that offer kittens at a very cheap price, example: kittens under $2500 (If you pay for cheap you get cheap).
+Under these prices are either scams or something is not quite right with the lines: "health issues are a serious concern when buying a Maine Coon, and a little research into the breed and you will see what I mean, the uncertainty of what is in your baby is NOT something we should have to worry about when searching for our life long companions.
+The vet costs add up and you can call around in your area and ask what vets charge per procedure and see why these prices are not right (you don't want a sick kitten or a problem that will cost you a lot of money quickly after you take your baby home).
+Maine Coons are BIG cats and require a good chunk of money for food and other necessary things like medical needs.
 Anyone is more then welcome to contact my vet Dr. Amanda at the Heart and Soul vet clinic and request information about their facility and prices and procedures.
+You will understand my price very quickly!

-Avoid breeders that don't do their testing VIA Blood and DNA and X-ray scans & heart echos.
+Avoid breeders that don't do their testing VIA Blood and DNA and X-ray scans & heart echo's.
 More sources and more information the better.
-(We provide go home packets that have a copy of YOUR kitten(s)/cat(s) genetic and blood work up full panel, DNA workups, Xray and heart echo of that individual kitten) You never know how this information will provide useful to you in the future if something happens.
+We provide go home packets that have a copy of YOUR kitten(s)/cat(s) genetic and blood work up full panel, DNA workups, X-ray and heart echo of that individual kitten if you as the buyer pays for the X-ray etc. "I have different price ranges".
+You never know how this information will provide useful to you in the future if something happens, as well as if a kitten is born with an issue we would see it before the baby went home and caused you and us a lot of stress and pain.

-Avoid breeders that sell kittens at 8-12 weeks as this is too young for a kitten to be taken from its mother, kittens are still learning lessons and habits during that time.
-If the kitten is released too early it can cause major psychological issues that can lead to big medical bills down the line.
-We do NOT release our kittens until 16 weeks (Sometimes longer).
-This gives us time to make sure they are growing well, healthy and it gives us a chance to see who we may want to keep for future litters and to make sure they have learned what is important.
+Avoid breeders that sell kittens at 8-12 weeks as this is too young for a kitten to be taken from its mother, kittens are still learning lessons and habits during that time (they are still children), Maine coons take 5 years to finish growing out completely.
+If the kitten is released too early it can cause major psychological issues that can lead to big medical bills down the line and really bad habits that are hard and more often then not impossible to break.
+We do NOT release our kittens until 16+ weeks (Sometimes longer depending on the needs and personality of the kitten).
+This gives us time to make sure they are growing well, healthy and it gives us a chance to make sure everyone is ready to go when THEY are ready, not when we are ready.

 Avoid a breeder that does not disclose ALL and ANY information pertaining to their King(s) and Queen(s) overall health as part of their kittens health guarantee for breeding.
 (We will NOT hide any information pertaining to our cats and we try our absolute BEST to give as much information we can on our cats as possible).

 Avoid breeders who have more than 3 litters at the same time as providing multiple breeding rights from all the kittens and litters.
-It should be about controlled breeding practices and the health and safety of the breed and overpopulation control.
-We will not allow breeding rights from every kitten from every litter.
-If we have multiple litters, there may be only one Queens litter that has a single kitten available as a breeding kitten (if that).
+It should be about controlled breeding practices and the health and safety of the breed and overpopulation control (HONESTY).
+We will not allow breeding rights from every kitten or from every litter.
+If we have multiple litters, there may be only one Queens litter that has a single kitten available as a breeding kitten (if that and that's if we don't choose to keep it).
 All others are automatically spayed/neutered before they go home.
 We want to only select the best to push back into the gene pool to help control future issues.
+And as it stands now there are way too many animals in the shelters.
+Please do adopt!
+Save a life, get a friend for your baby or YOU!

-Avoid breeders who do not take multiple pictures and videos, or refuses to take new ones for you PERSONALLY.
-We will upload pictures/videos almost daily on our Youtube channel starting at time of birth.
-The link to our youtube can be also found on the Plans page.
-And as long as I, Kosmos, am not crazy busy I will happily send an immediate video or photo of your kitten(s)/cat(s) that will not be watermarked and are SPECIFICALLY for you individually.
+Avoid breeders who do not take multiple pictures and videos, or refuses to take new ones for you PERSONALLY if and when requested.
+We will upload pictures/videos on our YouTube channel and Facebook starting at time of birth, of course if I (kosmos) am not being 15 people doing 15 different jobs...
+I get distracted and forget, I'm very overworked!!
+BUT the future is bright and I must push on.
+The link to our YouTube can be also found on the Plans page.
+I reply quickly on Facebook, text and phone calls.

 Do you allow breeding rights?